 Silicone adhesive caulks are formulated to be flexible, elastic, and stable across many conditions, including heat and cold, which makes them very useful in construction and repairs.
 Most of them have a gel-like consistency, as opposed to the more glue-like texture of polymer-based adhesives.
 Also, unlike many super glues and ordinary sealants, silicone caulk must properly cure before full bonding is achieved.
 For most silicone sealants, this takes from 24 hours to several days when heavier coats are applied.

-Silicone sealants can be used to bond many common materials, including plastic, metal, glass, and ceramic.
-Probably the most common household use for silicone caulk adhesives is caulking cracks.
-Because these sealants are so simple to use and their consistency is easy to handle, applying silicone sealants to all your gaps, cracks, or breaks is a snap.
+Silicone caulks and sealants can be used to bond many common materials, including plastic, metal, glass, and ceramic.
+Probably the most common household use for caulk/sealant adhesives is caulking cracks.
+Because these products are so simple to use and their consistency is easy to handle, applying silicone sealants to all your gaps, cracks, or breaks is a snap.

 Silicones are not paintable.
 The paint will neither stick to the silicone itself nor to silicone stained substrates.
 So make sure you choose the right silicone colour for your project and clean away all residue and stains before finishing.

 Since silicone is waterproof, silicone sealants are well suited for repairs around bathtubs, faucets, toilets, and sinks.
 The powerful hold created by silicone caulks and sealants also makes them useful for construction jobs, especially outdoors.
-Silicone sealants are commonly used to seal windows to frames, as they provide a water-resistant seal that maintains a strong hold against harsh weather conditions.
-For the same reasons, silicone sealer is often used for automobiles, appliances, and sealing cables and sensors in electronic devices.
+Silicone sealants are commonly used to seal windows, bathtubs, sinks, tiles, and plumbing fixtures.
+Because of their durable features, silicone caulks and sealants are often used for automobiles, appliances, and sealing cables and sensors in electronic devices.

 Need some inspiration for your silicone project?
 Check out this video.
 It demonstrates how to repair an engine block using Loctite silicone sealant.